 - Network formally and informally with other IU School of Medicine faculty interested in educational scholarship

-- Improve your skills in education scholarship
+- Improve your skills in educational scholarship

 - Learn more about available institutional resources to conduct educational scholarship

-- Purpose: to build research and scholarship skills
+- Purpose: To build research and scholarship skills

 - Available online via Zoom and recorded